Everyone's abuelita prepares “real” Mexican food.

 I’ve put together a list of brief summaries of a range of taco styles that exist in the United States.
 This is not an exhaustive list, and it isn’t prescriptive; think of it as a snapshot of the current taco moment in this country, but remember that tacos are always evolving and expanding, and while I won’t vouch for any one style’s “authenticity,” there are probably some abuelitas out there making tacos exactly like the ones described below, and will be for some time to come.

-Tortilla(s): Mainly flour; occasionally corn
+Type of tortilla: Mainly flour; occasionally corn.

 Although breakfast tacos are an iconic food of Texas, their roots reach south across the Rio Grande and into northern Mexico, where they originated and continue to exist as tacos de guisados.
 This Mexican style is a wide-ranging category consisting mostly of fillings like slow-cooked stews, braises, and homey dishes that can be as distinct from one another as mole, cauliflower fritters, liver and onions, or chorizo and eggs in corn tortillas.
 Moreover, at the earliest and the most basic, breakfast tacos were simply tacos that you ate for the first meal of the day.